Susceptibility of Continual Learning Against Adversarial Attacks: Related Work

-\textbf{Memory-based methods:} In these approaches, the prior knowledge is partly retained in order to be utilized later as a kind of rehearsal\cite{icarl,lopez2017gradient,robins1995catastrophic,riemer2018learning,chaudhry2020continual}.
-The most well-known method is iCaRL \cite{icarl}, which learns in a class-incremental manner by storing samples that are close to the center of each class in fixed memory.
-Another well-known example of this regime is Averaged Gradient Episodic Memory (A-GEM) \cite{lopez2017gradient}, which builds a dynamic episodic memory of parameter gradients during the learning process.
+\textbf{Memory-based methods:} In these approaches, it is observed that a portion of prior knowledge is intentionally retained for the purpose of subsequent utilization, akin to a rehearsal process, as evidenced by the scholarly works of iCaRL \cite{icarl}, Averaged Gradient Episodic Memory (A-GEM) \cite{lopez2017gradient}, Gradient Catastrophic Forgetting \cite{robins1995catastrophic}, Learning to Learn without Forgetting \cite{riemer2018learning}, and Continual Learning with Hyper networks \cite{chaudhry2020continual}.
+Among these approaches, the most renowned is iCaRL, a method characterized by its capacity to acquire knowledge in a class-incremental manner by preserving samples proximate to the centroids of each class within a fixed memory storage \cite{icarl}.
+Additionally, A-GEM represents another noteworthy example within this paradigm, as it constructs a dynamic episodic memory repository of parameter gradients during the course of the learning process \cite{lopez2017gradient}.